Perseus (spy): Theodore Hall

 Born in New York City, Hall was an American physicist who was considered a prodigy from an early age, and graduated from Harvard University at 18.
 Concerned about the advance of fascism at the time, Hall developed sympathies for socialism.
 Although Haynes and Klehr noted that the agent identified as Perseus (or sometimes as "Mlad") has attributes and characteristics that do not match Hall, they still concluded that Perseus must have actually been an invention, the result of a misinformation operation with the goal of protecting Hall, who was still alive in the early 1990s.
 This could explain the presence of attributes that coincide between both at the same time of others that do not.

 In popular culture

 On August 19, 2020, Perseus was first referenced in the worldwide teaser trailer for Call of Duty: Black Ops Cold War.
-He was later confirmed as the main antagonist in the game's campaign which is set in the 1980s and flashbacks of the Vietnam War.
-Perseus is an international spy ring made up of various individuals.
-Perseus was shown in the final scenes of the Pro-Soviet ending of the game as the main party involving the detonation of nuclear weapons in major European cities.
-The main figure head of Perseus who is referred to as "Perseus" is voice acted by American actor William Salyers.
+He was later confirmed as the main antagonist in the game's campaign which is set in both the 1980s and the Vietnam War.
+In the game, Perseus is an international spy ring made up of espionage agents and rogue operators, with connections to a great number of anti-Western groups.
+The group is supposedly headed by a Soviet intelligence officer under the codename "Perseus".
+Perseus loosely appears during the game's campaign and is featured in the final scenes of the Pro-Soviet ending as the one responsible for taking control of the fictional Operation Greenlight (although based on the real-life Green Light Teams), which saw the insertion of nuclear weapons in every major European city, as an ultimate countermeasure to a Soviet invasion.
+The character referred to as "Perseus" is voice acted by American actor William Salyers.